Edgewood (Washington, D.C.): 19th century

+20th century

 In 1900, having outgrown its original 10th and G location, St. Vincent's Orphan Asylum for Girls purchased Edgewood and moved operations to the vacant estate.
 As a Catholic organization, this was a logical choice given the property's considerable acreage and its proximity to the Catholic University of America (Catholic University).
 The orphanage's final decades saw a precipitous decline in the number of girls served, with only girls between the ages of six and twelve being accepted by 1959.
 Interestingly, while St. Vincent's possible population was limited by age, the orphanage was notable for being racially integrated – though there were few African-American girls.
 In 1968, the orphanage ceased operations, with Edgewood being its final home.

 The mansion was eventually razed in the proceeding years.
-Today, the vast majority of the land that was occupied by the estate's grounds became what is now Edgewood Commons (formerly known as Edgewood Terrace) and Rhode Island Avenue Shopping Center.
-The former is a large complex of mixed-income and senior citizen public housing, opened in 1972.
+The vast majority of the land that was occupied by the estate's grounds became what is now Edgewood Commons, formerly known as Edgewood Terrace, and Rhode Island Avenue Shopping Center, a large complex of mixed-income and senior citizen public housing, opened in 1972.